ctnava/rxtechnotes/math/unit_conversions.md

 ## 🥄 Household and Metric Conversions

+`While the metric, English, apothecary, & avoirdupois systems are used in pharmacy, METRIC IS PRIMARY.`

 Conversions commonly used in pharmacy can be broken down into **volume** and **weight**.

 ### 🧪 Volume Conversions